Posted on

 Close up of student's hands working at the computer to choose to take the PMP online or in person

 You’ve made the decision to take the PMP exam.
 Now you need to consider whether to take the test online or in person.
 Understanding the pros and the cons of each option will help you select which is best for you.
-You can always find the latest on the PMP exam here.
 As you consider your course of action, let’s start by describing what it looks like to take the PMP exam online.

 What Does Online Proctoring Really Mean?